furrychemistry/ARK-Engrams-Override/README.md

 Database name is **ARK**.
 There is no auto-increment on the primary keys.

-To commit changes you make, you -have- to hit the 'Save Changes' button, by design.
+To accept changes, you -have- to hit the 'Save Changes' button, by design.

-Could be modified to update changes as you end a row edit.
+Could be modified to update when you end a row edit.

 I created categories to make filtering the engrams easier.
 It has no bearing on the game.

 List of categories:
-* Addons
+* Addons  (Chair, Bench, etc.)
 * Ammo
 * Attatchments
 * Beds